 Further progress on the centre panel, 28.2.18 I’ve added some veins to the heart and continued to glaze the hands, I’ll add more details to them next and I’ve integrated the heart more into the background with some soft cloud detail on the left of the heart.
 I’m also thinking of ideas for my final painting in this Wilfred Owen trilogy, I want more red, ghostly figures, the canal at Ors and perhaps his gravestone.
 I intend to visit that place one day, if you read the story of the battle and imagine that you have been commanded to cross the canal under heavy fire, you realise the madness and the ‘badness’ of war in an instant and also the ‘pity’ which Wilfred Owen was so keen to express.

 Almost simultaneously I’ve been steadily adding details to the two outer panels, the red of the poems initials, painted in cadmium red with a little burnt sienna.
 The the fine coats of translucent cad’ red are faintly illuminated from the rear painted in white, then light pink.
 Details like this are the difference between a good painting and one that really ‘pops’.

 The background scene further envelops Wilfred Owen as he sits there in his rather tatty uniform.
 I’m painting him from old photos, found in books and on the internet, none of which are in a good state of repair, so some invention is called for and of course, artistic licence.

 After the whole is complete I’m considering an overall glaze of burnt umber to give a sepia effect, the sort found in old photos.

 The painting finished and the beads attached.

-I’m very excited by how this all looks now, although the hinges are not yet attached to the panels this is how they look when opened to reveal the poem at either side of the central painting.
-I’m very happy with how the text printed.
-The material is a canvas/paper that was stuck to the wooden panels with R.S.G.
+I’m very excited by how this all looks now, below is a photo of the opened inner panels mounted on the wall.
+I’m very happy with how the text printed, the material is a contemporary canvas material that was stuck to the wooden panels with R.S.G.